sunil-reddy-2003/devops/git-github-cheatsheet.md

 ### Branching

+Creates a new branch:
 ```bash
 git branch <branch_name>
 ```

-Creates a new branch.
+The HEAD will point to the created branch:
 ```bash
 git checkout <branch_name>
 ```
-The HEAD will point to the created branch.

 ```
 main:      A---B---C